SwarmUS/SwarmUS-doc/docs/sections/reference/HiveMind/hivemind-preface.md

 The HiveMind has multiple roles in the swarm:

-- It runs the [BBVM (BittyBuzz Virtual Machine)](bbzvm/index.md), which executes the user code that defines the behavior of the swarm.
+- It runs the [BBVM (BittyBuzz Virtual Machine)](../Buzz/index.md), which executes the user code that defines the behavior of the swarm.
 - Routes the messages from one component to the other which includes
     - The host
     - The BBVM
     - Other agents in the swarm
-        - The communication between the components of the swarm is generally handled by the [HiveConnect](https://github.com/SwarmUS/HiveConnect) <!-- TODO: change to the hive connect link to the reference section instead of repo-->
+        - The communication between the components of the swarm is generally handled by the [HiveConnect](../Networking/hiveconnect/)
 - Provides an [API for the host robot](hivemind-api.md).
 The API allows to:
     - [Get the list of robots currently in the whole swarm network](hivemind-api.md#swarm-list)
     - [Get the current neighbors of a robot](hivemind-api.md#neighbors-list)